 A member of the Management Board or another person may be appointed liquidator.

-The liquidator's consent to take up office.
-This confirmation may also be included in the application form KR13, then a separate document may not be required.
+This statement may also be included in the application form KR13, so a separate document may not be required.

 When selecting a liquidator, it must be ensured that he is competent and capable of carrying out this responsible task.